Math Competition

 Frequently Asked Questions

-- Competitors must be age 15 or younger the weekend of the competition.
+- You must be age 15 or younger.

 Friday night is Spirit Night!
 Teams should show their school colors, wear school t-shirts, face paint, and wacky headgear to show school spirit.
 The effort and spirit behind their attire, paired with energy, kindness, and sportsmanship displayed through the weekend, will determine the recipient of the annual Ben Hall Spirit Award.
 This applies to regional competition only.

-All teams will participate in this Team Problem Solving Challenge.
+All teams will participate in the Tiger Team Challenge.
 Each team will be given a set of 10 problems to solve within 45 minutes.
-When all 10 problems are complete, the team captain will raise a hand for a runner to get the answer sheet.
-The runner will bring the answer sheet to one of the judges.
-The judges will check the answers.
-If incorrect, the answer sheet will be returned to the team.
+When all 10 problems are complete, teams hand over their answer sheets to a member of the Math Competition staff.
+The judges will check the sheets and return the problems back to the team if there are any incorrect answers.
 Each team has at most three checks from the judges within the 45-minute limit.
 At the end of the challenge, all answer sheets will be collected.
-Each correct answer is worth 2 points, and the team challenge score will go toward to the team overall score, which also includes individual scores.
+Each correct answer is worth 2 points towards the team’s overall score.

 Calculators will be provided for all members of the team.